Chinmaya Vishwa Vidyapeeth: Schools at CVV

 The above-mentioned schools offer undergraduate programmes and doctoral programmes (Ph.D.).

-CVV Institute of Science and Technology
+Chinmaya Institute of Science and Technology

 CVV Institute of Science and Technology, launched in June 2023 is a new venture of the university.
 It offers an MBA programme and B.Tech. programmes in Computer Science, Data Sciences, Artificial Intelligence & Machine Learning, Electronics Engineering, and Mechanical Engineering.
 The CVV-IST is located in the Onakkoor facility of the university's Ernakulam campus.

 Campuses

-Chinmaya Vishwa Vidyapeeth (CVV) functions from two campuses:
+Chinmaya Vishwa Vidyapeeth (CVV) functions from three campuses: